Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 People with strong personal brands get access to great opportunities.
 They stick in people’s minds and are the first considered when someone needs an expert in their field.

-Want to unlock your personal branding potential?
+Want to unlock your personal brand potential?
 Here are nine ways social media is key to boosting your personal brand:

 1. Claim your name.